RochanaChaturvedi/it-is-all-in-the-name/README.md

 This repository provides the Python 3.0 replication code for the paper [It's All in the Name:  A Character Based Approach To Infer Religion](https://arxiv.org/abs/2010.14479) where we predict religion from personal names only.
 We train character based classifiers: logistic regression, support vector machine as well as convolutional neural network.
 The models can predict religion, i.e., Buddhist, Christian, Hindu, Jain, Muslim and Sikh with over 97% accuracy and provide 100% coverage.

 ## Datasets and Models
-The models are trained using Rural Economic and Demographic Survey collected by the National Council of Applied Economic Research.
-This data set is proprietary.
-Therefore, we annotate the religion of 20,000 randomly selected household heads from rural Uttar Pradesh largely comprising Hindus and Muslims.
-This dataset can be used to test for improvements in subsequent works (available on request for academic purposes only).
+The models are trained using Rural Economic and Demographic Survey collected by the National Council of Applied Economic Research. instructions for obtaining this dataset are available at http://adfdell.pstc.brown.edu/arisreds_data/readme.txt.
+We also annotate the religion of 20,000 randomly selected household heads from rural Uttar Pradesh largely comprising Hindus and Muslims.
+This dataset can be used to test for improvements in subsequent works.

 If you are an academic researcher, please feel free to shoot us an email and we will be happy to answer any questions.